Srinivasan53/study-of-basic-gates/README.md

 **Result:**

-    Studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully
+  Hence Studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully.